 Exact Words: Spike and Dru stare each other as Spike says, "I don't wanna hurt you, baby."
 Dru's answer is to grab him by the throat and shove him against the wall.
 He immediately clocks her with a haymaker punch, then shrugs, "Doesn't mean I won't.

-Fake-Out Make-Out: The G-rated version.
+Fake-Out Make-Out / Hug and Comment: The G-rated version.
 Buffy sneaks into the hospital, wearing an oversized coat and black watch cap.
 She finds Xander just as some cops round a corner in the hall, so Xander pulls her in for a tight hug until the coast is clear.

 Finger Muzzle: Book Ends the scene where Buffy quiets Angel's half-hearted attempt to stop them making love in "Surprise".